18F/clinical-trials-prototype/pages/home.md

 <!--       <div class="info-callouts-img">
         {% include svg/phone.svg %}
       </div> -->
-      <h2>Talk to your doctor</h2>
+      <h2>Talk to a healthcare professional</h2>
       <p>Participating in a clinical study is an important personal decision.
-We encourage you to learn everything you can about studies you’re considering and discuss your options with a medical professional.</p>
+We urge  you to learn everything you can about studies you’re considering and discuss all options with a healthcare professional.</p>
       <ul>
         <li><a href="">Questions to ask</a></li>
       </ul>